iquasere/reCOGnizer/README.md

 ## Referencing reCOGnizer

-reCOGnizer is still not published.
-If you use it, please reference the bioconda package: https://anaconda.org/bioconda/recognizer
+If you use reCOGnizer, please cite its [publication](https://www.sciencedirect.com/science/article/pii/S2001037022001179).